Flag of Peru: Meaning of the colors

-Red represents the blood that was spilled for the fight.

-White represents Purity and Peace.
-However, the colours are also linked to the parihuanas, a red and white type of flamingo that General San Martín dreamed about during the revolution.
+Red represents the blood that was spilled by the fallen freedom fighters that fought for the independence of the country.
+White represents purity and peace.
+However, the colours are also linked to the flamingo, or parihuana, a red and white type of flamingo that General San Martín dreamed about during the revolution.

-Colour approximations
+Color approximations

 The current colors of the Peruvian flag were taken of the design of San Martín and Torre Tagle.
-The reasons why red and white were chosen are unknown.
+The reasons that red and white were chosen are unknown.

 Official tones determined by Peruvian laws do not exist.
 However, there are some particular initiatives in approximated equivalents in multiple color models, some in tones close to crimson.

 At official level, the governmental communications have used diverse shades of red.

 Variants

-Civil Flag
+Civil flag

 The civil flag or ensign (bandera nacional) is used by citizens.
 It has no additions to the common form.
-It was changed several times; before 1950 it looked like the current national flag and was used as both the civil and the state flag, when General Manuel A. Odría removed the coat of arms from the flag and created the state and war flags.
+It was changed several times.
+Before 1950, it looked like the current national flag and was used as both the civil and the state flag, when General Manuel A. Odría removed the coat of arms from the flag and created the state and war flags.
 The Civil flag lacks coat of arms.